philipHinch/contacts-app/README.md

 Contacts App will allow you to store your contact's information, it will also allow you to filter through them when searching for a specific contact and it will also allow you to sort the contacts when clicking on the sort arrows.

+I used useEffect and useState for state management.

 This app is fully responsive.

 ---